suprdory/spiralator/to_do.md

 # to do

 * handle oversize non-inverted arcs
-* force roll (and auto) to pass through roll discontinuities

 # done
+* force roll (and auto) to pass through roll discontinuities - move checks for transition between pivot points and forces a point at roll centre
 * fix inverted nudgeing
 * move updateShape() function to pair as it now requires pair info
 * allow 'hanging' for ArcRad > fix Rad - new geom required - decided to just pivot instead